-To save money, maximize your deductions, and have an overall easier time with preparing your federal tax returns, here are six military-related tax considerations for 2018 (taxes due on April 15, 2019):
+To save money, maximize your deductions, and have an overall easier time with preparing your federal tax returns, here are six military-related tax considerations.

 1. Know your eligibility

 Military service members qualify for certain tax benefits, deductions, and other advantageous tax treatment for certain life changes and financial situations that go with being a member of the U.S. Armed Forces.
 If you are a member (commissioned officer, warrant officer, or enlisted personnel) of any of the five-armed service military branches, or the National Guard and reserves, you can qualify for military tax benefits.

 Other people who are not members of the military, but who are members of uniformed service organizations, may be eligible Opens in new window for military tax benefits.
 Members of support organizations who work in a combat zone such as contractors, civilian employees, Red Cross members, or accredited news media personnel may be eligible for a tax extension.